Wish your hair was shinier?

 Or maybe you’re just looking for a more natural approach to hair care that isn’t so dependent on chemicals you can’t even pronounce?

 Perhaps you’ve noticed how many praise what apple cider vinegar can do for hair.
-You’re intrigued but not quite convinced it right for you.
+(Not unlike a chelating hair treatment as that article or ours explains.)
+You’re intrigued by ACV but not quite convinced it right for you.

 Well you’re smart to want to know more.